AdobeDocs/platform-learn.en/help/data-collection/edge/generate-first-party-device-ids.md

 1. First-party cookies set by an Adobe server using a domain name's CNAME configuration
 1. First-party cookies set by JavaScript

 Recent browser changes restrict the duration of these types of cookies.
 First-party cookies are most effective when they are set using a customer-owned server using a DNS A-record as opposed to a DNS CNAME.
 The first-party device ID (FPID) functionality allows customers implementing Adobe Experience Platform Web SDK to use device IDs in cookies from servers using DNS A-records.
-These IDs can then be sent to Adobe and used as seeds to generate Experience Cloud IDs (ECIDs), which will continue to be the primary identifier in Adobe Experience Cloud applications.
+These IDs can then be sent to Adobe and used as seeds to generate Experience Cloud IDs (ECIDs), which remains the primary identifier in Adobe Experience Cloud applications.

 Here is a quick example of how the functionality works: